Friday, January 23, 2015

 9. Men with broken hearts

 We met a young man sitting at Hank Williams's gravesite.
 He said, "I just had to stop and have a drink with Hank."
-He had a can of beer in his hand, and he was sharing with Hank.
+He had a beer can in his hand and was sharing it with Hank.

 He was traveling from Florida to Southern Virginia.